microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/validator.rst

 ..  important::

-	The hosts should use the ``Test/DogFood`` Environment's URL from :ref:`discovery URLs` to ensure that they are running the latest version of the :ref:`validator`.
+    WOPI hosts should use :ref:`test environment` to ensure that they are running the latest version of the WOPI validation application.

 ..  code-block:: xml